Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_AzOpenAI_Voice/README.md

 This is a sample application demonstrated during Microsoft Ignite 2024.
 It highlights an integration of Azure Communication Services with Azure OpenAI Service to enable intelligent conversational agents.

+This sample is extended implementing tools for the the Contoso Recruting Scenario.

 ## Prerequisites

 - Create an Azure account with an active subscription.
 For details, see [Create an account for free](https://azure.microsoft.com/free/)